micmejia/bible-dump/NKJV/2 Kings/2 Kgs 5.md

 But Naaman became furious, and went away and said, "Indeed, I said to myself, 'He will surely come out _to me,_ and stand and call on the name of the Lord his God, and wave his hand over the place, and heal the leprosy.'

 ###### 12
-_Are_ not the [^c]Abanah and the Pharpar, the rivers of Damascus, better than all the waters of Israel?
+_Are_ not the Abanah and the Pharpar, the rivers of Damascus, better than all the waters of Israel?
 Could I not wash in them and be clean?"
 So he turned and went away in a rage.

 ###### 13
 And his servants came near and spoke to him, and said, "My father, _if_ the prophet had told you _to do_ something great, would you not have done _it?_ How much more then, when he says to you, 'Wash, and be clean'?"